moritzshore/rswap/README.md

 ```
 > get_performance(project_path, stat = "NSE", variable = "WC", depth = 15)

+# A tibble: 1 × 2
   var     NSE
+  <chr> <dbl>
-1 WC_15 0.63
+1 WC_15  0.62
 ```
 This function is very flexible, and can be passed any number of `variables`, `depths`, and performance indicators `stat` (currently supported are `NSE`, `PBIAS`, `RSR`, and `RMSE`.

 ## Saving model runs
-While calibrating a model it can be useful to keep track of different model runs, while changing parameters. `rswap` aids this proccess with a vareity of functions, such as
+While calibrating a model it can be useful to keep track of different model runs with different parameterization. `rswap` aids this proccess with a vareity of functions, such as
 ```
 save_run(project_path, run_name = "COFRED = 0.35")
 ```
-This function saves your entire model set up in a directory (by default: `project_directory/rswap_saved`).
+This function saves your entire model set up in a directory (`project_directory/rswap_saved`).
 Once a model run has been saved, it can be compared to other model runs, with the following functions.

 ## Comparing model runs